The person you will be closest to - at least in terms of proximity! -

 setting up a roommate agreement or in mediating disputes.

-his/her UWSP ID# in the appropriate section.
+roommate preference when they complete their housing contract by adding their friend's UWSP ID number in the appropriate section.
 Make sure your friend does

-the same on his/her contract since roommate requests must be mutual.
+the same on their contract since roommate requests must be mutual.

 If you have already sent in your contract and you want to add a